angelofv/sebastopol-bike-traffic-forecast/README.md

 ## One‑Line Elevator Pitch

-Predict the next 24 hours of bicycle traffic on Boulevard Sébastopol, Paris’s busiest cycling corridor—using automated data ingestion, gap‑aware feature engineering, and an ensemble of statistical and machine‑learning models.
+Predict the next 24 hours of bicycle traffic on Boulevard Sébastopol, Paris’s busiest cycling corridor, using automated data ingestion, gap‑aware feature engineering, and an ensemble of statistical and machine‑learning models.

 ---